A-acuto/IQBlade_classification/README.md

 * datasets: code where are stored all the list or sets of words used in the classification, enduser sic code identification.

 # Code efficiency tests
 - No 20% most likely in the analysis.
-29/48 right, timing on windows pc 6/7 Minutes [single core]
+29/48 right, timing on windows pc 6/7 minutes [single core]
+- with 20% same results with the same 6 minutes timing